-Make no mistake, though, as grand as your victory here has proven to be, Herr General, Britain and the United States have vowed to continue the war.
+Make no mistake, though, as grand as your victory here has proven to be, Britain and the United States have vowed to continue the war.
 We must be prepared for another invasion in the near future, but for now, you and your men have been granted leave to enjoy the Italian countryside.
 Well done, Herr General!